Does OPPD offer rebates for energy-efficiency improvements for commercial buildings?

 Closed transition: Equipment that operates (or is capable of operating) while electrically connected to (or parallel to) the OPPD system (closed transition) must meet stringent OPPD requirements, including an OPPD application and review process, and execution of written operating agreements.
 These steps are critical to help ensure your safety and the safety of OPPD employees.

 OPPD will often require the generator facility to install an exterior service disconnect switch, protective relaying and other specialized equipment.
-The specific technical requirements for generation equipment capable of closed transition operation can be found in the OPPD Distributed Generation Manual.
-The Customer Generation web page will provide additional information.
+The specific technical requirements for generation equipment capable of closed transition operation can be found in the OPPD Customer-Owned Interconnection Manual.
+The Customer-Owned Generation web page will provide additional information.

 Why do I have to pay a deposit and when will it be refunded?